craftsmandigital/content/notes/front-matter-manipulation.md

 There are two approaches to manipulate front matter variables in Hugo

- 1. Programaticaly add/update/remove variables in front matter This must be done with a great portion of ingenuity, since
+ 1. Programaticaly add/update/remove variables in front matter This must be done with a great portion of ingenuity, since it is no way in hugo to fysicaly manipulate content files
  2. Create dynamicaly front matter variables during runtime

 this command coppy a md file without front-matter.